Aspire-Tech-Seneca/connectify-frontend/README.md

 The application uses React Router for client-side navigation.
 Below is an outline of the available routes and the corresponding components:

-Homepage (Welcome):
+App Navigation
+Here are the routes and corresponding pages in the Connectify app:

-URL: /
+Welcome Page: /

-Component: Login:

-URL: /login
+Login: /login

-Component: Home (Post-login)

-URL: /Home
+Home (after login): /Home

-Component: Notifications

-URL: /notifications
+Notifications: /notifications

-Component: About Us

-URL: /about
+About Us: /about

-Component: Profile

-URL: /profile
+Profile: /profile

-Component: Signup

-URL: /signup
+Signup: /signup

-Component Matches

-URL: /matches
+Matches: /matches

-Component: Chat

-URL: /ChatPage
+Chat: /ChatPage

-Component: User Settings

-URL: /UserSettings
+User Settings: /UserSettings

-Component: View Events

-URL: /ViewEvents
+View Events: /ViewEvents

-Component: Create Event

-URL: /createevent
+Create Event: /createevent

-Component: Policy Compliance

-URL: /PolicyCompliance
+Policy Compliance: /PolicyCompliance

+Just follow these URLs after running the app, and you’ll land on the respective pages!

+Enjoy using COnnectify!